3DPrintDemon/Demon_Klipper_Essentials_Unified/README.md

 ## :red_circle: DEMON USER FILES UPDATER include command has changed!

 If you're using the shell script extension then this is for you!
 This change greatly simplifies the setup & use of this feature, as well as a few others too!
-You will probably be seeing an error about the Demon User Files Handler Version having no attribute & your disck checker is no longer working.
+You will probably be seeing an error about the Demon User Files Handler Version having no attribute & your disk checker is no longer working.

 ### [Check & update here!](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md#demon-user-files-handler-include)